OscarLigthart/Snake-RL/README.md

 conda env create -f environment.yml
 ```

-Now that the environment has been build, you can make the application by running:
+Now that the environment has been build, you can install the snake_gym package by running:
 ```
-make
+pip install snake_gym/
 ```

 ## Play the game